Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 - Click the blue button that reads “Add Selected to My KW Library“

-Rank IQ’s Content Optimization Reports
+Rank IQ’s Content Optimization Tool and SEO Reports

 Content optimizers are often sold as a very expensive standalone service elsewhere.